 Schedule changes must have the approval of the student's advisor.
-With the approval of the advisor and the instructor of the class, a course may be added prior to the close of the second day of classes.
-A course may be dropped with a grade of "W" (withdrawn, no penalty) up to two weeks after mid-semester.
+With the approval of the advisor and the instructor of the class, a course may be added prior to the close of add/drop on the academic calendar.
+A course may be dropped with a grade of "W" (withdrawn, no penalty) according the date provided on the academic calendar.